 is was true

-Human evolution is an embarrassing to us in two ways.
-First, even if we did not want to, we are the outcome of it, but only up to the point we became the modern humans.
+Human evolution is an embarrassment to us in two ways.
+First, even if we did not want to, we are the outcome of it, but only up to the point we became modern humans.
 After that, we would like us to be an evolving and naturally born species, but we are not.
 This is due to the curious emergence of our own species as one separated from evolution.
 This means that we, as a species, were not born as a result of natural selection.
 So there is something in us that does not fit well with nature.
 Either way, it was precisely the natural selection that gave birth to the mechanisms that eventually led us to get rid of it.
 Actually, nature did an experiment with us that failed.
 So we are freaks in the way that we are a failed experiment that survived.
 But we are only alive for now.
 We should be an extinct species.
 Because we don’t understand this, we want to see our appearance in the world as the main goal of evolution.
-Science also tend to think this way.
+Science also tends to think this way.
 Such reasoning is still wrong.